FinnWelzmueller/FLASHES2.0/README.md

 ### Deployment

 The deployment of FLASHES2.0 is done in Docker, as it allows for an easy local installation.
 For development, Docker v28.0.1 is used.
 The services are arranged in a yml-file with Docker compose v2.33.1.
 The inter-container communication is done in a dedicated Docker network.
 All secrets are stored in an env-file.
+If you want to set up FLASHES2.0 for yourself, an example for an env-file is provided as env-example.
+Please fill in the empty tokens and passwords and rename the file to .env before you start.
+For detailed instructions, please refer to the deployment guide below.

 ### Database architecture